 ‘Impressive … Masson has at last found the intrepid biographer he has so long deserved’ – John Keay

 ‘A brilliant and evocative biography, written with consummate scholarship, great style and wit’ Daily Telegraph

-His latest work, The King’s Shadow: Obsession, Betrayal, and the Deadly Quest for the Lost City of Alexandria Will be published by St Martins Press in April 2022.
+His latest work, The King’s Shadow: Obsession, Betrayal, and the Deadly Quest for the Lost City of Alexandria is published by St Martins Press and is available now.